Medications for schizophrenia

 • about 23 out of 100 people who took antipsychotics.

-In other words, antipsychotics prevented relapses in about 38 out of 100 people.
-They also didn't have to go to the hospital for treatment as often.
+People who took antipsychotics also didn't have to go to the hospital for treatment as often.

 How long someone uses the medication for will depend on things like how many acute psychotic episodes they have already had and how severe the episodes were.
 Treatment with antipsychotics shouldn't be stopped suddenly because that can increase the risk of a relapse.
 So it’s important to talk to the doctor about the best way to come off the medication.